Dinacoding/PortArt/README.md

 - **Navigation and CTAs buttons** Easy to access buttons for the booking form.
 - **Clear pieces of information** Organise a multipage layout to guide users with through headings and prioritise the content with colors for more important content.
 - **Footer links** Social links and navigation links to enhance accessibility

+### Sitemap Outline
+1. Home
+2. About
+3. Menu
+4. Contact
+5. Thank You

 ### Wireframes